angelina-kenza/blog-brevasolutions/_posts/2019-11-05-smart-contracts-security.md

 A smart contract needs to store data, expose callable methods and (in the case of Ethereum) emit events, if it is going to be of any use.
 In a public platform other participants can eavesdrop; not necessarily access the data, but have a good feel of traffic/load based on transactions/events on the blockchain.
 Is this something acceptable?
 If yes, then a public blockchain is fine.
-If not, the whole system should be ring-fenced in a private network, possibly implemented in a dedicated blockchain like [Corda][21] as an additional security measure.
+If not, the whole system should be ring-fenced in a private network.
+Are the data and actions available to everyone on the network or is access permissioned?
+If permissions are needed, then an enterprise-oriented blockchain like [Corda][21] would be more suitable.

 * **System criticality**
 How critical is the smart contract system?
 For example, a smart contract and blockchain holding all the land titles of the country is a completely different beast to, say, an automatic parking ticketing system.
 Losing the former and you have riots in the streets (almost [mission-critical][19] for a country).
 Lose the latter and people are happy :-)
 Critical systems **must** be deployed with [black swan events][20] in mind.
 Wars, earthquakes, tsunamis, country-wide power cuts,...; catastrophic events **will** happen.
 Is the blockchain supported by enough servers around the country (private) or the world (private/public) to survive